 The first is through the quality content you should use on each product listing.
-Beautiful product pages with high-quality photos, compelling copy and an FAQ section and reviews for each product can really build trust in your brand and see you rise through the ranks quickly.
+Beautiful product pages with high-quality photos, compelling copy, an FAQ section, and reviews for each product can really build trust in your brand and see you rise through the ranks quickly.

-If you want to go one better, consider adding a degree of personalization by using their name or listing a related product they might be interested in or a discount on such a product.
+If you want to go one better, consider adding a degree of personalization by using their name, or listing a related product they might be interested with a discount on the product.
 This way, you can also re-direct the flow of traffic to your website using the online marketplace of your choice.

 Besides being better able to control sales and perfect the selling and shipping cycle, specializing in one product can allow you to build your reputation, one successful sale at a time.
-From here, you can take your reviews and add more products without having to do the upfront work to attract customers.
+From here, you can take your reviews and add more products without having to attract completely new customers from scratch.